CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

 <em>Screenshot of Boids simulation with 100,000 particles.</em>
 </p>

+## Summary

+The following project explores CUDA kernels and implements a flocking simulation based on the Reynolds Boids algorithm.
+CUDA-based optimizations for this project feature a uniform grid with semi-coherent memory access.

 ## Performance Analysis

 For each implementation, how does changing the number of boids affect performance?
 Why do you think this is?